Welcome to our Traditional Arts & Rituals schedule

 Chenrezig Arts brings together the painters, builders and architects behind the Garden of Enlightenment stupas, and the many traditional Tibetan Buddhist artworks that beautify our centre.
-The recently completed Arts Studio is the hub of Chenrezig Arts and provides a variety of services and important functions for the centre.
+The recently completed Arts Studio is the hub of Chenrezig Arts and provides a variety of services and important functions for the center.

-The mezzanine level serves as a work area for artists to create Thangkas, Tibetan decorations and to carve new images suitable for mould-making.
+The mezzanine level serves as a work area for artists to create Thangkas, Tibetan decorations and to carve new images suitable for mold-making.
 Workshops and courses are also held in this well- lit, ambient space.
-The large downstairs indoor and outdoor work areas are used for pouring moulds, casting and assembling holy objects, and assembling stupas for the Garden of Enlightenment (GoE).
-A room at the front of the building has been completeed for an office and shop, where visitors are be able to view samples of the artists’ works and make purchases.
+The large downstairs indoor and outdoor work areas are used for pouring molds, casting and assembling holy objects, and assembling stupas for the Garden of Enlightenment (GoE).
+A room at the front of the building has been completed for an office and shop, where visitors are able to view samples of the artists’ works and make purchases.

 We hope to continue supplying local outlets, expand our range of products and continue to offer holy objects to all of the regional centers and students, including those in Asia.